CloudWebManage/cwm-users-documentation/objectstorage/console.md

 The **Documentation** section provides the help on how to configure and use the CWM Object Storage.

-### Management Console: User Profile

-The **User Profile** feature provides the features to reset your password, enable/disable multi-factor authentication, configure your preferences, etc. You can navigate to your profile by clicking on the User Profile icon ![User Profile Icon](images/console/user-profile-icon.png) in the top-right corner.

-### Management Console: Tasks Queue

-The **Tasks Queue** feature of the Management Console helps you keep track of the multiple parallel tasks.

 ## Management Console: How-Tos